 This was all of our first time in Arkansas, so we weren’t sure what to expect!
-We had, used our Passport America Membership for the first time, (got us 50% off for a grand total of $11 a night to stay) to book a few night stay at Downtown Riverfront RV Park in North Little Rock, which is just across the river from the city.
+We had, used our Passport America Membership ($44 a year, and please enter our referral # C-711961 if you get a membership) for the first time, which got us 50% off for a grand total of $11 a night, to book a few night stay at Downtown Riverfront RV Park in North Little Rock.
+This RV park is just across the river from the city.
 This was also our first venture into the heart of a city with our RV, that by this time we had nicknamed “Irv”.
 We had come a long way, he was a member of the family now.
-The RV park was gated and had security and felt safe and nice and had a great view of the city with two bridges on each side of us that lit up and changed colors at night.
+The RV park was gated, had security, and felt safe and nice.
+It also had a great view of the city with two bridges on each side of us that lit up and changed colors at night.
 It was quite a place to park the RV for $11 a night!

 After this we took a drive to the Heights area, and ate at Heights Tacos, which was a super trendy and tasty restaurant.
 We took a little stroll and got some cupcakes at the shop down the road too!

 Our next stop was at Little Rock Central High School, which is a National Historic Site with so much history of injustice and perseverance that had the attention of our nation in 1957.
 Our visit there was to the History Center that was diagonally across the street from the high school.
-There were movies there and plaques that taught us a lot about what that time was like for the “The Little Rock Nine”, nine African American students who integrated into the school and the ugliness they faced there.
-It made me sad to think about what they went through and how people had treated them and I hoped in that moment that the angry people in the photos had a chance to see those pictures later, to get a look at how awful they looked in that moment, and that they had a change of heart.
+There were movies playing, and plaques that taught us a lot about what that time was like for the “The Little Rock Nine”, nine African American students who integrated into the school, and the discrimination and hatred that they faced there.
+It made me sad to think about what they went through, how people had treated them, and I hoped in that moment that the angry people in the photos had a chance to see those pictures later, to get a look at how awful they looked in that moment, and that they had a change of heart.
 I prayed for changes of hearts and unity in our country now also.
-While we were there, a group was practicing for a play that was about that time at the high school, and it made it all a little more real and added to our memory of our experience at Little Rock Central High.
+While we were there, a group was practicing for a play that was about that time at the high school, and it made it all a little more real, and added to our memory of our experience at Little Rock Central High.
 We would have loved to have toured the school, but we were there on a weekend and they only do tours on the weekdays with 24 hour in advance reservations (it is still a fully functioning school).

 Little Rock was fun and surprising.
 We were happy we made this stop and we had some memorable and impactful experiences there!